 - 14. Any vehicle or driver found out of compliance with the contract requirements, or any State or Federal regulations shall be removed from service immediately until the NET broker verifies correction of deficiencies.
 Any deficiencies and actions taken shall be documented and become a part of the vehicle's and the driver's permanent records. - 15.
 The NET broker shall develop and implement an annual inspection process in addition to the applicable State vehicle inspection requirements to verify that vehicles used by subcontracted transportation providers meet the above requirements and that safety and passenger comfort features are in good working order (e.g., brakes, tire, tread, signals, horn, seat belts, air conditioning/heating, etc.). - L. The NET broker shall ensure adequate oversight of subcontracted transportation providers and ensure that providers comply with all applicable State and Federal laws, regulations and permit requirements.
 This duty includes, but is not limited to verification that each provider maintains at all times: - 1.
-Insurance which complies with the standards at 49 CFR 387 Subpart B, NAC \$191(1-3), and which provides for notice of the status of the policy to the DHCFP upon expiration, termination, or at any time requested by the DHCFP;
+Insurance which complies with the standards at 49 CFR 387 subpart B, NAC \$191(1-3), and which provides for notice of the status of the policy to the DHCFP upon expiration, termination, or at any time requested by the DHCFP; - 2.
+An alcohol and substance abuse testing program which complies with the standards of 49 CFR Part 382;